Chart Color Schemes

 Sandhurst features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 89.1% of all households, including 49.3% couples with children, 32.4% couples without children, and 7.5% single parent families.
-Non-family households comprise the remaining 10.9%, with lone person households at 9.6% and group households at 0.9%.
+Non-family households comprise the remaining 10.9%, with lone person households at 9.6% and group households making up 0.9%.
 The median household size is 3.0 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households